Animal Welfare Convener

 Contestants are randomly paired with the stock they will compete on.
 This is known as the draw.
 Draws are completed by Event Directors in conjunction with the rodeo secretary.

-A sheepskin covered strap that goes around the flank of the animal, with the purpose of encouraging the animal's natural buck.
-Also known as a ‘kicker'.
+A sheepskin covered strap that goes around the flank of the animal.
+There are two types of flank strap used in rodeo.

 Better known as cinch.